shaunsmith/functionslab/1-Labs.md

 Fn provides an FDK (Function Development Kit) for each of the core supported programming languages.
-But the Java FDK is the most advanced with support for Maven builds, automatic function argument type conversions, and comprehenive support for function testing with JUnit.
+But the Java FDK is the most advanced with support for Maven builds, automatic function argument type conversions, and comprehensive support for function testing with JUnit.

 The [Introduction to Java Functions](4-Java-Functions.md) lab covers all these